-Folic acid is rapidly absorbed from normal diets and is widely distributed in body tissues with the liver as the principal storage site.
-It is also actively concentrated in the CSF.
+Folic acid is rapidly absorbed from normal diets, is extensively plasma bound and is widely distributed in body tissues via portal circulation with the liver as the principal storage site. it is also actively concentrated in the CSF.
 Folate is also distributed in breast milk.